… work in progress …

 The first Catholic missionaries started their activities in Southern Ethiopia about one hundred years ago (Fa.
 Pascal of Luchon and others).

 The Apostolic Vicariates of Soddo (Wolaytta), Awasa and Hossana are the numerically strongest in the country.
-They follow the Roman rite.
 Several of their centers are located in rural areas (Wassera, etc.).
-These circumstances were conducive for the creation of vernacular gopsel songs.
+These circumstances were conducive for the creation of vernacular gospel songs.

 » Visit the YouTube channel Catholic Mezmur